IdeaSpaceVR/Documentation/installation.md

 * PDO PHP Extension
 * Mbstring PHP Extension
 * Tokenizer PHP Extension
+* GD Library or Imagick PHP Extension
 * MySQL database (or Postgres / SQLite / SQL Server)
+* Apache web server (or NGINX)

+These PHP extensions are most likely pre-installed by your server hosting provider.
+In case of doubt, please ask your server administrator or contact your hosting provider.

 <a name="installing-ideaspace"></a>
 ### Installing IdeaSpace